 While in the city, you can use Grab, Uber, or the red trucks (Songthaews).
 There are also Tuk Tuks and taxis, but they’ll try to overcharge you so be careful.
 Another option is renting a moped.
 We paid about 250 baht ($7.50) to rent one for one day.
 Make sure you’ve practiced enough before taking off.
 Also, don’t forget they drive on the left side of the road!
 My bf had 5 minutes of practice and accidentally pulled out on the wrong side of the road lol.
 We also had an incident where we both fell off the motorbike into a sea of mud.
 Thank God no one was seriously injured and we can just laugh about it now lol.

 The island of Koh Chang is literally backpackers’ paradise.
 There is so much to do and there are very little tourists.
-We specifically chose Koh Chang because we wanted to get over our jet lag on a nice, quiet island, but there a many more islands you can choose from!
+We specifically chose Koh Chang because we wanted to get over our jet lag on a nice, quiet island, but there are many more islands you can choose from!
 We were extremely nervous about going to Thailand during low (rainy) season, but the weather during our stay was absolutely beautiful.
 Our host said she loves Koh Chang because it has the culture feel like Chiang Mai and the beautiful beaches like Phuket without all the tourists.

 Transportation here was an adventure.
 After landing in Bangkok, we took a connecting flight to Trat airport (cutest, most tiny airport I’ve seen in my life) – and from there we were immediately directed to set up transportation to our guesthouse.
 To get to the island of Koh Chang from Trat airport, you have to take a 45 min ferry.
 There are different options for transportation you can choose, but we had a van that actually drove onto the ferry & took us straight to our guesthouse once we reached the island.